Wheatbelt (Western Australia): Ecosystems

 The area, once a diverse ecosystem, reduced when clearing began in the 1890s with the removal of plant species such as eucalypt woodlands and mallee, is now home to around 11% of Australia's critically endangered plants.

 A number of nationally threatened birds reside in the Wheatbelt, including the endangered Carnaby's black cockatoo and the vulnerable malleefowl.

 The Wheatbelt encompasses a range of ecosystems and, as a result, there are a range of industries operating in the region.

 In the Interim Biogeographic Regionalisation for Australia there are a number of subdivisions such as the Avon Wheatbelt (AVW), and a further breakdown of Avon Wheatbelt P1 (AW1) and Avon Wheatbelt P2 (AW2), Jarrah Forest, Geraldton Sandplains and Mallee regions.

 Industry and economy

 Near the coast, the region receives relatively high rainfall and mild temperatures, and its 150 km of coastline is a significant tourist area.
 In contrast, the eastern fringe is very arid, and is mainly used for pastoral farming of sheep.
 Mining of gold, nickel and iron ore also occurs.
 The remainder of the region is highly suited to agriculture, and is the source of nearly two thirds of the state's wheat production, half of its wool production, and the majority of its lamb and mutton, oranges, honey, cut flowers and a range of other agricultural and pastoral products.

 Change

 With a range of climate and economic changes in the region, considerable effort is made by government at all levels to cope with the decline of some communities, and create opportunities for ventures that keep population in the region.

+Cultural change with population changes in many localities has been identified by local museums and historical societies, including online documentation.